 What makes a POV omniscient isn't the ability to hop into any character's head whenever you want.
 Instead, stories in omniscient third are told from one POV: the narrator's.
 The narrator has the ability to peer inside each character's head and report what they find there.
-But even when the narrator focuses on the thoughts and feelings of a particular character, the story is still being told from the narrator's POV.
+But even when the narrator focuses on the thoughts and feelings of one particular character, the story is still being told from the narrator's POV.
 And when the narrator switches the focus to a different character, it needs to be purposeful and controlled, clear to the reader yet subtle enough to not distract.

 This is one that confused me at first.
 I would get a manuscript with jarring POV shifts that felt like head-hopping, but would feel constrained by the author's claim to be writing in omniscient.
 Fortunately, I soon learned that writing in omniscient voice doesn't make indiscriminate hopping from one head to another okay (and calling a manuscript omniscient doesn't magically fix head-hopping issues).
 If the shift from one character's thoughts to another's trips up the reader, it's head-hopping.
 Regardless of whether you've chosen limited or omniscient third.

 Misconception #3: Pick a POV and then stick with it.
 X